Kaydarin/ubuntu/README.md

 # Ubuntu
 This is some quirks for Ubuntu.
 Will be updated soon.
+Any troubleshooting stuff can check [here](/troubleshoot/).